vernor1/Bosch-Challenge/README.md

 **Car does not have collisions**

-The car must not come into contact with any of the other cars or objects on the road.
+The car doesn't come into contact with any of the other cars or objects on the road.

 ----------------------------------------------------------------------------------------------------------------------------------------